BYLAWS of the Pacific Northwest Chapter, Incorporated

 The Chapter shall maintain a reserve fund to cover unanticipated expenses.

-ARTICLE IX- ANNUAL MEETING
+ARTICLE X- ANNUAL MEETING

 Section 1.
 Time

-The Chapter annual meeting shall ordinarily be held in the Fall.
+The Chapter annual meeting shall ordinarily be held in the fall.
 Notice of the meeting shall be disseminated to the membership at least thirty (30) days in advance of the meeting date.

 Section 2.
 Place